demisto/content-docs/docs/packs/packs-format.md

 In case file does not exist, the pack author will be displayed in text.

 ### CONTRIBUTORS.md
-If you are editing existing pack, you can add **CONTRIBUTORS.md** file to the pack, and add you name.
-This file's content will appear at the pack description at the Marketplace.
+If you are contributing to an existing pack, you can add a **CONTRIBUTORS.md** file to the pack and list yourself as a contributor for the pack.
+The file's content will appear in the pack README in XSOAR Marketplace.

 #### Example CONTRIBUTORS.md
 ```
 ### Pack Contributors:

 ---
- - Contributor1
+ - Jane Doe
- - Contributor2
+ - John Smith

 Contributions are welcome and appreciated.
 For more info, visit our [Contribution Guide](https://xsoar.pan.dev/docs/contributing/contributing).
 ```